01 of 04

 - If you have multiple needle position settings on your sewing machine, leave your seam guide in place and simply move the sewing machine needle position one position to the right of the original seam line and follow the original seam guide.
 This creates a second seam line just to the right of the original seam and reinforces the original seam.

 - Most basic sewing machines or older sewing machines do not offer gradual needle position settings.
 Left, right, and center are the most common needle position settings.
 The best way to reinforce a curved seam without gradual needle position settings is to readjust your seam guide.
 By adjusting your seam guide a scant or full 1/8-inch to the right, and guiding the edge of the fabric to that seam guide, you will be sewing just to the right of the original seam line and reinforcing the seam.

 03 of 04

 If you've ever looked at a pair of jeans, you probably sew a flat felled seam.
 This seam encloses all raw edges forming a very strong and durable seam.
 Although this type of seam is most often found in denim jeans, it can be used in other places and will offer you the same strength and durability that it does in jeans.
-On flat felled seams, two rows of stitching is visible and there is no "unattached" seam allowance.
+On flat-felled seams, two rows of stitching are visible and there is no "unattached" seam allowance.

-A French seam is a seam which encloses the seam allowance, but is much more delicate than a flat felled seam.
-A French seam is a great seam to use on sheer, delicate fabric which is prone to fraying.
+A French seam is a seam that encloses the seam allowance but is much more delicate than a flat-felled seam.
+A French seam is a great seam to use on sheer, delicate fabric that is prone to fraying.
 A French seam is very similar to a regular seam with a seam allowance but the seam allowance is enclosed within the fabric.
 Because that raw edge is enclosed, the fraying is kept to a minimum.
 A French seam is also all straight stitching so even the most basic sewing machine can create this seam application and seam finish.Continue to 4 of 4 below.

 04 of 04